McGIllicuddy7/Feyutils/README.md

 # Feyutils
-utilites, a region memory allocator with freeable memory and array macros mostly
+utilities, a region memory allocator with freeable memory and array macros mostly as well as a struct called fstr for string manipulation stuff